 Dropbox is simple.
-It's just a folder—a magical folder that syncs everything you put in it up to the cloud.
-Before Dropbox, file sharing and sync was geeky and confusing, so it's no wonder that it quickly became the de facto cloud-storage app after it launched in 2007.
+It's just a folder on your computer that syncs everything you put in it up to the cloud.
+Before Dropbox, file sharing and sync was geeky and confusing, so it's no wonder that it quickly became the de facto cloud storage platform after it launched in 2007.

 Tired of taking screenshots, dragging them into Dropbox, and then copying the share link?